Lightning punitive action of Russia in Ukraine failed miserably,

 Dmitri Kuleba says Ukrainian delegation will not participate in negotiations if Russia issues ultimatums

-Ukraine will not comply with ultimatums or Russian whims in negotiations to end the war, on Tuesday, March 1, Foreign Minister Dmitry Kuleba.
+Ukraine will not comply with ultimatums or Russian whims in negotiations to end the war, declared on Tuesday, March 1, Foreign Minister Dmitry Kuleba.
 He noted that the Ukrainian delegation will decide on its position and, if necessary, will prepare for a new meeting with the Russian delegation.
 “We believe that such a meeting should take place, because Ukraine believes in diplomacy and we are ready for a diplomatic solution to this conflict,” Kuleba said at an online briefing.

 In a televised address on Tuesday, the President of Ukraine Volodymyr Zelensky asked that Russia should stop shelling first and negotiations can be held later.